Board of Directors

-Fanny Letier is, since march 2015, an Executive Director within Bpifrance, in charge of the SME equity division, an investment program in the amount of 1.3 billion euros with more than 450 active participations.
-She was a Director since September 2013 of France Regional Investissements funds within Bpifrance.
-Fanny Letier previously held several positions within the French Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Ministry of Finance, including as Chief of staff of the office of Financing and company development at the Treasury.
+Fanny Letier is an Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
+She also manages Bpifrance's advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
+Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
 She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
 She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future